Single Tooth Dentures (Flipper): Cost, Benefits & What to Expect

 It seamlessly integrates with your tissue but may cost up to $4500.

-Cast Partial dentures combine acrylic and a metal plate; these dentures are long-lasting compared to flippers.
-Getting partial dentures is similar to having single-tooth dentures, except you may need correction of your neighboring tooth before getting one.
+Cast Partial Denture: Cast Partial dentures combine acrylic and a metal plate; these dentures are long-lasting compared to flippers.
+Getting partial dentures is similar to getting single-tooth dentures, except you may need correction of your neighboring teeth before getting one.

-These are the temporary denture solutions made up of thin plastic material.
+Essix Denture: These are temporary denture solutions made up of thin plastic material.
 These are less noticeable than traditional ones.

-These are fixed restorations and are supposed to include neighboring teeth for missing tooth support.
+Dental Bridges: These are fixed restorations and are supposed to include neighboring teeth to support a missing tooth.

 How long does a single-tooth denture last?